platform-experience/serviceportal-best-practice/README.md

     <li ng-repeat="user in ::c.users"></li>
   </ul>
   ```
-  - Note: Be careful using one-way data-binding in areas where the data could fluctuate in the future.
+  - Note: Be careful using one-way bindings in areas where the data could fluctuate in the future.

 **[Back to top](#table-of-contents)**